Women's World Cup Power Rankings Before Opening Games

 The Africa Cup of Nations winners boast Barcelona's Asisat Oshoala in attack but generally flatter to deceive at World Cups.

-They are the only team to score against a defensively solid Canada in 2019 but showed their lack of outright quality in disappointing defeats to Austria and Belgium—two nations who failed to qualify for the finals.
+They are the only team to score against a defensively solid Canada in 2019 but showed their lack of outright quality in disappointing losses to Austria and Belgium—two nations who failed to qualify for the finals.

 17. China